-In military fitness circles, you'll often hear that you should Never Quit.
-While there are some things that we do to meet our short-term goals, there are actually a few things we should quit for both short- and long-term life goals.
+In military fitness circles, you'll often hear that you never should quit.
+While we do some things to meet our short-term goals, there are actually a few things we should quit for short- and long-term life goals.

 1. Never Quit Working Hard